uhop/stream-csv-enhanced/README.md

                 pipe(parser).pipe(streamer);
 ```

-`options` can contain some technical parameters, and it is rarely needs to be specified.
+`options` can contain some technical parameters, and it rarely needs to be specified.
 You can find it thoroughly documented in [node.js' Stream documentation](http://nodejs.org/api/stream.html).

 Following is a list of all event objects produced by `Streamer`: